NDLANO/frontend-packages/packages/typography/README.md

 </Heading>;
 ```

 Can be controlles using `headingStyle`, `element`, `serif`, `margin` props.
-The rendered element could be updated using the element prop.
+The rendered element can be updated using the element prop.

 ### Text